sthapamagar1/sanjit_portfolio/README.md

-Dynamic Web Scraping Project
+# Dynamic Web Scraping Project

-Overview
+## Overview

-This project is an automated web scraping solution developed to extract event data from dynamic web pages.
-By leveraging Selenium and BeautifulSoup, the project efficiently gathers, processes, and exports structured data for further analysis.
+This project focuses on automating web scraping to extract event data from dynamic web pages.
+Using Selenium and BeautifulSoup, the scraper efficiently gathers, processes, and exports structured data for further analysis.

-Features
+## Technologies Used

-Automated Data Extraction: Uses Selenium to navigate and interact with dynamic web pages.
+- **Python**: Core programming language for implementation.

-HTML Parsing: Utilizes BeautifulSoup to parse and extract relevant event details.
+- **Selenium**: Automates browser interactions to extract dynamically loaded content.

-Data Processing: Cleans and structures the data using Pandas.
+- **BeautifulSoup**: Parses and processes HTML data efficiently.

-Error Handling: Implements robust error handling and validation mechanisms to ensure data integrity.
+- **Pandas**: Cleans, structures, and formats the extracted data.

-Export Functionality: Saves the cleaned data in CSV format for further analysis.
+- **CSV Export**: Stores processed data for analysis and insights.

-Actionable Insights: Provides structured data to aid in event planning and decision-making.
+## Features

-Technologies Used
+- **Automated Data Extraction**: Handles dynamic content loading via Selenium.

-Python
+- **Data Processing & Validation**: Uses Pandas to structure and clean the extracted data.

-Selenium
+- **Error Handling**: Implements robust exception handling for reliability.

-BeautifulSoup
+- **CSV Export**: Outputs structured data for further analysis and visualization.

-Pandas
+## Installation

-CSV
+Ensure you have Python installed and then install the required dependencies: